Race reports 2019

 6. Christian Langer

-This finale was also unbeatable in terms of excitement.
-Absolutely thrilling with various battles for positions from 1st to 10th place.
-After 30 minutes, the positions were taken as follows:
+This final was also incredibly exciting.
+Absolutely gripping with numerous battles for position from 1st to 10th place.
+After 30 minutes, the positions were as follows:

 1. Michael Donovan